Entanglemons: Cross-platform protected qubits from entanglement: Implementations of entanglemon --- General principle

 \section{Implementations of $\mathbb{Z}^\beta_2$ entanglemon --- General principle}

+Now that we've achieved a complete description of the symmetric subspace and the noise protection within that subspace for the two entanglemon models, we shall describe how such subspaces can be embedded in quantum hardware.
 The generality of our construction also allows for a wide variety of approaches towards such hardware implementations.
 Some of these approaches can viewed through the lens of error correction and implementing ideas from repetition codes and stabilizer codes to achieve the ground states required for entanglemons \cite{gottesman1997stabilizer,CScode,steane1996multiple}.
 Before going to hardware specific content, we introduce a general principle for the construction of the $\mathbb{Z}^\beta_2$ entanglemon a special case of which has connections with mentioned error correction schemes.
 In the next section we shall use these connections to present two concrete implementations on superconducting circuits and trapped ions.
 In the next section we also sketch the possibilities for solid state platforms, some of which could go beyond hardware implementations of repetition and stabilizer-like error correction schemes.

 Let us assume that we have a collection of $d$ identical sites, and that each of them hosts a pair of two level systems.
 We also assume that the local site Hamiltonian has a nearly doubly degenerate ground-state, well separated in energy from the two remaining excited states, such that this ground-state subspace can be generated by a pair of states of the form $\ket{AA'}_i$ and $\ket{BB'}_i$, where $\ket{A}_i$, $\ket{B}_i$ (resp. $\ket{A'}_i$, $\ket{B'}_i$) is an arbitrary orthonormal basis for the first (resp. the second) two level subsystem at a given site $i$.